DTLaboratory/dtlaboratory.github.io/index.md

 Pull requests, feedback, and collaboration welcome.

-We believe the features and component responsibility divisions in DT Lab are worth studying, implementing, and refining in other languages and platforms - we intend to create Python, Rust, and Erlang/Elixir implementations, time permitting.
+We believe DT Lab is worth studying, implementing, and refining in other programming languages and platforms - we intend to create Python, Rust, and Erlang/Elixir implementations, time permitting.

 ### Links